rfabbri/pavilion-multiview-3d-dataset/README.md

 3d/src/parse_collada.sce   code to parse the .da XML files and produce global 3D points.

-3d/cropped/*txt   all points in txt format for the cropped scene
+3d/cropped/{gt-points.txt,gt-edges.txt}  all points and local connectivity information for the marked curves, in txt format for the cropped scene.
+For the full scene, you have to generate these .txt files yourself from the .dae, see below for more information.

+  gt-points.txt   x y z coordinates for sample points, one point per line.
+                  lets call this the 'allpts' nx3 array

+  gt-edges.txt    indices of points that are connected by a vertex.
+                  The txt file seems to have floats, but they are ints.
+                  Connect a 3D point if allpts( alledg(i-1:i) , :).
+                  See the end of parse_collada.sce for an example of how to plot the ground truth in scilab/matlab.

 3d/camera-path

-3d/curves.txt

 ```

-## Using the .dae Collada file
+## Getting 3D points and edge info using the .dae Collada file

 To get 3D points and connectivitiy information, use the Scilab.org script
 src/parse_collada.sce (matlab is similar, but just download the free Scilab and